Mental Health Awareness Week

 Region(s): All of UK

 Mental Health Awareness Week provides an opportunity for everyone in the UK to focus on achieving good mental health.
-The dates for Mental Health Awareness Week 2022 are 15th – 21st May and the theme for this year is ‘Anxiety’.
+Mental Health Awareness Week 2025 takes place from 12th – 18th May on the theme of Community.

 The Mental Health Foundation provides access to a range of supporting resources for primary and secondary schools, including:

-- Access to the fully-resourced Peer Education Project, a programme for secondary schools that aims to give young people the skills and knowledge they need to safeguard their mental health and that of their peers.
-Available from September 2023.
+- Access to the fully-resourced Peer Education Project, a free programme for secondary schools that aims to give young people the skills and knowledge they need to safeguard their mental health and that of their peers.

-- Information and resources to help schools run a Wear it Green Day fundraising event.
+- Information and resources to help schools run a Wear it Green Day on 15th May to raise funds for mental health research and programmes.

 - Key mental health statistics for children and young people.